James G. (Jim) Matlock, Ph.D.

 Jürgen Keil, Ph.D.

-in Freiburg, Germany, on May 30, 1930.
-As a young man he emigrated to
+born in Freiburg, Germany, on May 30, 1930.
+As a young man he emigrated

-Australia, settling on the island of Tasmania.
-He attended the University
+to Australia, settling on the island of Tasmania.
+He attended the

-of Tasmania at Hobart and earned his B.A. degree in 1957, followed by
+University of Tasmania at Hobart and earned his B.A. degree in 1957,

-academic year and later a Lecturer in Psychology before earning his
+1960-1961 academic year and later a Lecturer in Psychology before

-Ph.D. in Psychology from the same institution.
-He has now retired from
+earning his Ph.D. in Psychology from the same institution.
+He has

 Keil supported himself during his undergraduate studies working part-time

-his tasks was to create some parts of a microbalance to be used in a
+of his tasks was to create some parts of a microbalance to be used

 astonishment, the experiments showed that some persons were able to

-in parapsychology and wrote to J. B. Rhine at Duke University in Durham,
+interested in parapsychology and wrote to J. B. Rhine at Duke University

-North Carolina.
-This led to his spending nine months at Rhine’s
+in Durham, North Carolina.
+This led to his spending nine months at

 Pratt, a Life for Parapsychology.